peteGSX-Projects/programmable-dcc-turntable/README.md

 # Arduino DCC Turntable Controller
+**Important note:** This code is actively under development, use at your own peril!
+It is heavily based on the "DCCInterface_TurntableControl" example by Alex Shepherd included with the NmraDCC library, adapted to suit the ULN2003 stepper controller and my need for automatic polarity reversal of the bridge track.

 This repository contains the code for an Arduino based turntable controller utilising a ULN2003 stepper motor controller and 28BYJ-48 stepper motor.

 The turntable is driven by DCC commands according to the NMRA standards and, as such, requires an external DCC decoder interface circuit.